DhavalDalal/long_story_solution/ReadMe.md

 ```

 ```

-**_NOTE_**: As will solve the same problem once with each constraint.
-So you may have to clone this project twice for each constraint.

 ## How do we collaborate on stories?
 * You may form 2-3 different ensembles, with one working on long-lived change, and the other ensembles working on faster releases of the short stories or